oss-compass/docs/metrics-models/productivity/collaboration-development-index.md

 * Weight: 10.113%
 * Threshold: 100%

+This metric was observed in conjunction with the [Code Review Ratio](code-review-ratio).
+When we introduced a third-party review, but if the PR creator intentionally or unintentionally ignored the third-party review and merged the code directly, there are also risks.
+It's important to note that the [Code Review Ratio](code-review-ratio) and [Code Merge Ratio](code-merge-ratio) are one best practices we observe in opensource communities, but rather the only standards.
+We also see in some communities based on trust in some good, long-term contributors, these people are granted the right to merge their own code direclty.

 ## Lines of Code Frequency

 * Definition: Determine the average number of lines touched (lines added plus lines removed) per week in the past 90 days.
 * Weight: 5.640%
 * Threshold: 300000

+The number of lines of source code is indeed strongly correlated with the amount of work, but it is less correlated with the value created.
+What forms of code can be counted in the LOC, are uncertain factors.
+We do not care so much about the code form(program language, configuration files etc), only use it as the description of the workload, so its weight in the overall metrics model is low.

 # Metric Model Algorithm